barseghyanartur/faker-file/docs/recipes.rst

 ----

 Actual augmentation of texts is delegated to an abstraction layer of text augmenters.
-Currently, two augmenters are implemented.
-Default one is based on `textaugment`_ (which is in its' turn based on `nltk`_) is very lightweight and speedy, but produces less accurate results.
-Another one is based on `nlpaug`_, which is way more sophisticated, but at the cost of speed.
+Currently, only one augmenter is implemented.
+Default one is based on `Faker`_, is very lightweight and speedy, but produces less accurate results.
+In past two other aumenters existed: one based on `textaugment`_, another on `nlpaug`_, which is way more sophisticated, but at the cost of speed and hard-to-maintain dependencies, due to which both were deprecated, but are not yet removed from the codebase.

 nlpaug augmenter
 ~~~~~~~~~~~~~~~~